AD

 Do the work.

-Stoicism isn't detachment.
-It is clarity.
-It's the practice of not confusing what is in your control with what isn't.
+Stoicism is not detachment.
+It is the practice of not confusing what is in your control with what is not.
 In hardware engineering, that distinction is literal: the physics does what it does.
-You can only design well, test rigorously, and accept the result.
+You can design well, test rigorously, and accept what you find.

-I return to Marcus Aurelius and Epictetus often.
-Not for motivation.
-For calibration.
-They understood something that engineers eventually learn on their own: the physics of a situation does not care about your feelings.
-Discomfort is not the enemy of progress.
-Pressure is not the enemy of quality.
-Diamonds are made under pressure.
-Trust the process.
-Put in the work.
-The outcome follows.
+I return to Marcus Aurelius and Epictetus often, not for motivation but for calibration.
+They understood something that engineers eventually learn the hard way: the physics of a situation does not care about your feelings.
+Discomfort does not mean something is wrong.
+Pressure is sometimes just the condition the work requires.

 There have been moments where the path disappeared entirely.
 No guaranteed next step, no external validation, no map.
 My framework for those moments was not optimism.
 It was Stoic: I could not control what was ahead.
 I could only control whether I kept moving toward it.
 That practice, repeated enough times, becomes character.